deepaksood619/deepaksood619.github.io/docs/devops/others/servers/readme.md

 ASGI consists of two different components:

-- **Aprotocol server**, which terminates sockets and translates them into connections and per-connection event messages.
+- **A protocol server**, which terminates sockets and translates them into connections and per-connection event messages.
-- **Anapplication**, which lives inside aprotocol server, is instantiated once per connection, and handles event messages as they happen.
+- **An application**, which lives inside a protocol server, is instantiated once per connection, and handles event messages as they happen.

 Like WSGI, the server hosts the application inside it, and dispatches incoming requests to it in a standardized format.
-Unlike WSGI, however, applications are instantiated objects that are fed events rather than simple callables, and must run asasyncio-compatible coroutines (on the main thread; they are free to use threading or other processes if they need synchronous code).
+Unlike WSGI, however, applications are instantiated objects that are fed events rather than simple callables, and must run as asyncio-compatible coroutines (on the main thread; they are free to use threading or other processes if they need synchronous code).

 Unlike WSGI, there are two separate parts to an ASGI connection:

-- Aconnection scope, which represents a protocol connection to a user and survives until the connection closes.
+- A connection scope, which represents a protocol connection to a user and survives until the connection closes.
 - Events, which are sent to the application as things happen on the connection.

 Applications are instantiated with a connection scope, and then run in an event loop where they are expected to handle events and send data back to the client.